Medical malpractice in the United States: Expert testimony

 Some state courts still use the Frye test that relies on scientific consensus to assess the admissibility of novel scientific evidence.
 Daubert expressly rejected the earlier federal rule's incorporation of the Frye test.
 (Daubert, 509 U.S. at 593–594) Expert testimony that would have passed the Frye test is now excluded under the more stringent requirements of Federal Rules of Evidence as construed by Daubert.

-In view of Daubert and Kuhmo, the pre trial preparation of expert witnesses is critical.
+In view of Daubert and Kumho, the pre trial preparation of expert witnesses is critical.
 A problem with Daubert is that the presiding judge may admit testimony which derives from highly contested data.
 The judge may expand the limits contained in the "school of thought" precedent.
 Papers that are self-published may be admitted as the basis for expert testimony.
-Non-peer reviewed journals may also be admitted in similar fashion.
+Non-peer-reviewed journals may also be admitted in similar fashion.
 The only criterion is the opinion of a single judge who, in all likelihood, has no relevant scientific or medical training.

 Many states also require that a certificate of merit before a malpractice lawsuit be filed which requires a report from a medical physician that the physician accused of negligence breached the standard of care and caused injury to the patient.